Buying a short-term plan in Nebraska

-The Nebraska Department of Insurance published a consumer alert in October 2016, warning residents to beware of “high-pressure telemarketers selling short-term health insurance products that are not compliant with the Affordable Care Act (ACA) despite their promises.”
+The Nebraska Department of Insurance had previously published a consumer alert in October 2016, warning residents to beware of “high-pressure telemarketers selling short-term health insurance products that are not compliant with the Affordable Care Act (ACA) despite their promises.”

 Which insurers offer short-term plans in Nebraska?

 - Blue Cross Blue Shield of Nebraska (Armor Health; a new product available as of 2020)